 - Carolyn Stuart, 7 Options for what to ‘DO’ with your touch at the point/s of contact

 - But see note below regarding Karl Frost

-- While I think Karl’s writing here is very cogent and valuable, he is a well-established teacher, and I’ve personally learned a lot from being taught by him, I caution those who want to study with him to first investigate his history with female students and attitudes towards women, both of which I find problematic.
-See, e.g., “Twenty Years of Coming to Terms: Shifting from Disempowerment to Activism and Systemic Thinking“; Karl Frost Transparency Process and Accountability.
+- While I think Karl’s writing here is very cogent and valuable, he is a well-established teacher, and I’ve personally learned a lot from being taught by him, I recommend that those who want to study with him first investigate his history with female students and attitudes towards women, both of which I find problematic.
+See, e.g., “Twenty Years of Coming to Terms: Shifting from Disempowerment to Activism and Systemic Thinking“; Karl Frost Transparency Process and Accountability (site discontinued by Karl).

 - And then you should probably read Michelle Beaulieux’s response/critique, “Starting by Believing Maria: Responding to Sexual Violence in Safer Brave Contact Improvisation Spaces,” as Martin’s essay is now somewhat dated.